contribsys/einhorn/README.md

     $ einhorn -n 3 sleep 5

-You can communicate your running Einhorn process via `einhornsh`:
+You can communicate with your running Einhorn process via `einhornsh`:

     $ einhornsh
     Welcome gdb!
 You are speaking to Einhorn Master Process 11902